-More than 48% of last year’s entering class received Bowdoin Grant.
-Financial aid students enjoy all the same privileges and responsibilities as other students at Bowdoin.
+More than 48% of last year’s entering class received a Bowdoin Grant.
+Students who receive financial aid enjoy all the same privileges and responsibilities as other students at Bowdoin.
 No special rules or limitations apply.
-No one pays much attention to who receives financial aid at Bowdoin.
-Nearly 75% of all students take advantage of some kind of financial aid program to pay college costs.
+Nearly 75% of all students take advantage of some kind of financial aid program, such as borrowing loans, working on campus, or receiving outside scholarships, to pay college costs.

 Students can have a car on campus after their first year of college.
 For more information on policies governing student parking and transportation, see the Student Affairs section of the Bowdoin web site.

-No. Our admissions process is "need-blind," which means that Bowdoin admissions does not use “ability to pay” in their selection criteria.
-The Admission Office makes their decision solely on your merits as a student while financial aid eligibility relies on financial circumstances to determine aid eligibility.
+No. Our admissions process is "need-blind," which means that Bowdoin Admissions does not use “ability to pay” in their selection criteria.
+The Admissions Office makes their decision solely on your merits as a student.

 International, waitlist, and transfer students need to review specific information related to their admission and student aid eligibility – see Need Blind and Full Need.